|From||Nick Rutter <firstname.lastname@example.org>|

 Hi All –

-We are currently advertising a funded three year PhD studentship in "Impact of Arctic snow on soil and sea ice".
+We are currently advertising a funded three year PhD studentship in "Spatial scaling of snow properties for microwave modelling and remote sensing".
 I would be grateful if you could bring this to the attention of suitable students.

 Any questions, please email me directly.